• Skip to primary navigation

 Pouring the wet ingredients over the bread cubes.

-This is a super easy caramel sauce recipe…there’s no white sugar to boil until it gets to the correct color and you won’t have to wonder if the sauce will be grainy, (as it often is).
+This is a super-easy caramel sauce recipe.
+There’s no white sugar to boil until it gets to the correct color, and you won’t have to wonder if the sauce turns out grainy (as it often is).
 Make a caramel sauce using corn syrup.

-The ingredients are 3/4 cup of brown sugar, 1/2 cup corn syrup, 2 tablespoons butter, 1/2 cup heavy cream, 1 teaspoon vanilla extract, and 1/2 teaspoon fine sea salt or regular table salt.
-And I added 1/4 cup of spiced rum.
+The ingredients are 3/4 cup of light brown sugar, 1/2 cup Karo light corn syrup, 2 tablespoons butter, 1/2 cup heavy cream, 1 teaspoon vanilla extract, and 1/2 teaspoon table salt.
+Add 1/4 cup of spiced rum if desired.

 Bread crumbs with sweet pumpkin liquid in a casserole dish.